 We’re protecting our elections and ensuring every vote is counted because:

 - In September 2018, a record-breaking 1.5 million New Yorkers showed up at the polls during the state primary, more than double the turnout for the 2014 primary.
 Though voter turnout rose from an anemic 9.3% to 27%, the surge highlighted the NYC Board of Elections was ill-equipped to handle high volume on election day.
 Voters faced long lines, broken machines, and barely controlled chaos at poll sites across the state.

-In October 2017, the New York City Board of Elections (NYCBOE) settled a lawsuit with Common Cause/NY, admitting it broke state and federal law when it purged nearly 200,000 voters from the rolls ahead of the presidential primary in April 2016.
-As part of the settlement, the NYCBOE agreed to adopt detailed procedures to ensure that eligible voters are not designated for removal in error, reinstate improperly removed voters, and produce monthly and annual reports identifying the voters who were removed from the rolls.
+- In October 2017, the NYCBOE admitted to breaking state and federal law when it purged nearly 200,000 voters from the rolls ahead of the presidential primary in April 2016.
+Ahead of the 2020 election, as part of the settlement, the NYCBOE agreed to adopt detailed procedures to ensure that eligible voters are not designated for removal in error, reinstate improperly removed voters, and produce monthly and annual reports identifying the voters who were removed from the rolls.